 We’re working from home, but we wish we could work from these homes

-It’s safe to say that home office spaces have expanded in scope.
+It’s safe to say that what makes a home office space has expanded in scope.
 Dining tables, sofas, and even beds (don’t judge us) have all become stand-ins for the swivel chair and desk of the usual workplace.
-These “office” spaces are adapted and ad hoc because they were sprung on everyone – who expected we’d have to self-isolate? – but since working from home is the new normal, we want to get back to basics, albeit with some style.
+These “office” spaces are adapted and ad hoc because they were sprung on everyone – who expected we’d have to self-isolate? – but since working from home has become the normal for so many of us, we want to get back to basics, albeit with some style.
 Below, a look at three of our favourite, actual home offices.

 The Great Indoors